-Many individuals will not have just one type of cerebral palsy, but rather a mixture of Spastic, Athetoid and Ataxic.
+Many individuals will not have just one type of cerebral palsy, but rather a mixture of spastic, Athetoid, and Ataxic.
 The rarest form of mixed cerebral palsy is a combination of ataxic and athetoid.
 Regardless of the combination of symptoms, mixed cerebral palsy is usually caused by head injury (motor vehicle accidents, falls, child abuse).

 This is different from one person with cerebral palsy to another.
 Certain words are used to describe the parts of the body which are affected:

-Affects the leg and the arm on one side of the body.
+It affects the leg and the arm on one side of the body.

 Affects both legs and arms, but legs are significantly more affected than the arms.

-Although a condition does not progress, the brain injury is permanent.
+Although this condition does not progress, the brain injury is permanent.
 While cerebral palsy is not curable, training and therapy can help significantly.
 Management is a more accurate word than treatment.
 Management consists of helping a child achieve maximum potential in growth and development.